Noah John Rondeau: Isolation

+Later life

 In 1947, Rondeau was flown to the National Sportsmen's Show in New York City by helicopter, starting a series of appearances at similar shows throughout the country.

 In 1950, the New York State Conservation Department closed the Cold River area to the public after a hurricane leveled the forest, forcing Rondeau from his home at age 67.
 He then lived around Lake Placid, Saranac Lake, and Wilmington, New York.
 Besides the sportsmen's shows, he worked for a time at Frontiertown and at the North Pole in Wilmington as a substitute Santa Claus.
 He did not return to a hermit's life and eventually went on welfare.
 He was buried in North Elba Cemetery, near Lake Placid, with a stone from his Cold River home marking his grave.

 Legacy

-The Adirondack Museum has materials concerning Rondeau, including his life size sculpture carved by Robert Longhurst, in its collections.
+The Adirondack Experience has materials concerning Rondeau, including his life size sculpture carved by Robert Longhurst, in its collections.